Aaken10/Transmisssion-And-Distribution-of-Electrical-Energy-Project/README.md

 15. Compute the amount of compensation required in MVar.
 (Only for short line model)

 The program is written in MATLAB R2021a.

+Sample input file uploaded and the calculated paramaters to that particular overhead cable will be displayed in the output file.
+Check power_circles.png for short line model graph and power_circles(three_models).png for comparison with all three line models.